swu628/cs732-assignment-flutter-todolist/README.md

 This class is used as a reusable button widget.

 The `build` function returns a `MaterialButton`, which is a pre-styled button widget provided by Flutter’s material library.
 Inside `MaterialButton`, it has a `onPressed` widget which determines what action to take when the user taps the button.
 It has a `child`, which displayed the text inside the button.
 Then the background colour is set the yellow and the `shape` defines the shape of the button’s border with a borderRadius of 12 to make the button edges rounded.

+## Compare Flutter with React
+React is a JavaScript library for building user interfaces developed by Facebook.
+The primary differences to Flutter include:

+* Programming Language: React uses JSX, a syntax extension that allow developers to write HTML structures in the same file as JavaScript code to create the UI, whereas the Flutter uses the Dart programming language.
+* UI Components: Unlike Flutter that have built-in UI widgets, React constructs the UI using HTML elements and relies on third-party libraries like Material-UI, React Bootstrap, or Ant Design for more complicated components.
+* Architecture: React is component-based architecture, means it enabling reusable of UI component.
+Whereas Flutter is a widget-based architecture.

+Whether to choose React or Flutter for developement depends on the project specifications and target platforms.
+React is preferable for responsive web application development, whereas Flutter excels in projects aiming for consistent UI and high performance across multiple platforms.

+If you want to navigate to a React web application to compare React and Flutter, you can have a look into the "react-todo-list" open source project on GitHub created "groundberry" by click [here](https://github.com/groundberry/react-todo-list).

+This shows that the starting point for an React web page is different to the Flutter app.
+Where it starts from the `index.js` file, and the `ReactDOM.render()` function in use to mount the root component (generally `App.jsx`) into the DOM.

+Also, the author uses a date picker using the native [HTML element](https://www.w3schools.com/tags/att_input_type_date.asp#:~:text=The%20%3Cinput%20type%3D%22date,year%2C%20month%2C%20and%20day.) `<input type="date">`.
+Another way to achieve the date picker is by using a third party library, here is an example of using [Material UI](https://mui.com/x/react-date-pickers/date-picker/) for the date picker.
+This is contrast to Flutter where the [date picker is built-in](https://api.flutter.dev/flutter/material/showDatePicker.html).